UTSW-Software-Engineering-Course-2025/final-napari-group2/lazy-svs-loader/README.md

 ## License

-Distributed under the terms of the [MIT] license, "dl-svs-reader" is free and open source software
+Distributed under the terms of the [MIT] license, "lazy-svs-loader" is free and open source software

 ## Issues